-Persian or Iranian traditional dance is a subtle and elegant art form emphasizing delicate hand flourishes and intricate movements of the arms and upper torso.
-Often coy in demeanor, the dancer’s skill lies in improvisation and the expression of a range of emotions including yearning, shyness, and rapture.
+With a coy demeanor, the dancer’s skill lies in improvisation and the expression of a range of emotions on the spectrum of both spiritual and human love, including including yearning and rapture.